-My guide to buying a used Yamaha R6 — what to look for, what can go wrong, and the best models to buy.
+This is my guide to buying a used Yamaha R6 (formally known as the Yamaha YZF-R6) — what to look for, what can go wrong, and the best models to buy.

 The Yamaha R6 is known as the most uncompromising track-oriented motorcycle on today’s roads.

 But buying a used Yamaha R6 is hard.
 They’ve been around for over twenty years!
 What’s the best year R6 to buy?
 How do you know if it has been thrashed… or crashed?
 What problems does the R6 have?
 And how can you check?

 All this and more in my buyers guide to the Yamaha R6, one of the most incredible motorcycles you can put on the road today.

 As one of my favourite reviews (ever) put it:

 Basically, if the YZF-R6 could be bottled and sold on street corners we’d end up junkies… trading in our homes for shopping carts, hanging around recycling centers, rummaging through trash bins for cans and bottles, anything to scrounge up enough cash for one more glorious hit at 15,500 revolutions per minute.
 Rehab be damned.” – Motorcycle.com on the 1999 Yamaha YZF-R6

 Don’t worry.
 The rev limit has since increased from 15,500 to 16,000!

 Well, I am.
 That’s why I created this site — as an outlet.
 I love learning and sharing what others might find useful.
 If you like what you read here, and you’re a fraction as obsessed as I am, you might like to know when I’ve published more.
 (Check the latest for an idea of what you’ll see.)